pvavra/temp-ipsy/docs/open-science/code-management/good-practices.md

 ## Good coding practices:

-- **Use meaningful variables:** Use variable names that reflect the role of a given variable.
+- **Use meaningful variables:** Assign variable names that reflect the role of a given variable.

       *Bad*
       ```python